By Charles | Updated May 28th, 2020

 In relation to a matched betting free bet – the free bet stake is returned along with any winnings, just like a normal bet.
 This is quite rare as bookies don’t usually return the stake within a promotion or offer.

 In relation to a betting exchange – our bet is unmatched until it has been accepted by the exchange.

+If your bet is unmatched it’s probably due to a lack of liquidity in the market.
 If this is the case, I suggest you pick a market with more popularity and therefore higher liquidity.